luphelelemsani/vula-web/README.md

-# Sproutify Web
+# Vula Web

-Sample code associated with the _Getting started with Marqeta APIs_ webinar.
+The application uses the [`Marqeta Core API`](https://www.marqeta.com/docs/core-api/introduction) for card isssuing.

 This code is for demonstration purposes only.